KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/Nathan Murgul.md

 ---

 ##### Brief Summary
-Nathan Murgul is a Umbral Human Psion originating from the Underdark and formerly a S-Rank [[Peacekeeper Force]]
+Nathan Murgul is a Umbral Human Psion originating from the Underdark and formerly a S-Rank [[Peacekeeper]]
 ##### Appearance
 ![[Nathan Murgal.png]]
 ##### Personality